anosharahim/deep-learning-fun/readme.md

+# Building a Neural Network from the Ground Up

 In this project, I build a fully-connected neural network from scratch on MNIST data.
 The challenge is to build it with only Python and NumPy and no other libraries.

 ## Step 1: Load Dataset